named-data/ndn-js/README.md

 ** Including the scripts in a web page **
 To use NDN-JS in a web page, one of two scripts must be included using a script tag:

-ndn.js is a combined library (and ndn-js.min.js is a compressed version of the combined library).
+ndn.js is a combined library or ndn.min.js is a compressed version of the combined library which loads faster but doesn't show the original source for debugging.

-See INSTALL for instructions on how to build these files.
+For development, see INSTALL for instructions on how to build these files.

-Or they can be downloaded from the `build` directory:
+Or the latest development snapshot can be downloaded from the `build` directory:

 - https://github.com/named-data/ndn-js/raw/master/build/ndn.js
 - https://github.com/named-data/ndn-js/raw/master/build/ndn.min.js